100 Thousand Poets for Change: History

 100 Thousand Poets for Change was initially conceived by Michael Rothenberg and Terri Carrion in March, 2011, as a worldwide set of events to take place simultaneously on September 24, 2011.
 Literary event organizers volunteered to host associated events in their own cities or schools.
 On September 13, 2011, the city of Santa Rosa, California, declared September 24, 2011, to be "100 Thousand Poets for Change Day," and Stanford University offered to archive all documentation and audiovisual records of the event posted on the 100TPC web site.

 Ultimately, 700 events in 550 cities in 95 countries took place on September 24 in conjunction with 100TPC, and the event was described as the largest poetry event in history.
 Considering the series of events to be a success, Rothenberg and co-founder Terri Carrion decided to pursue non-profit status for 100 Thousand Poets for Change and establish an annual event in September of each year.

 In 2018, 100 Thousand Poets for Change added a literacy initiative, "Read A Poem To A Child".
 A pdf of children's poetry collected by Florida State University University Libraries was made available as a free download.
 The poems in the pdf were selected from The John MacKay Shaw Collection, which consists of books, works of art, manuscripts, catalogs and ephemera related to childhood.
 The collection includes bibliographies, biographies, literature, poetry, and criticism.
-Over 2,000 individuals and organizations permitted in this initiative.
+Over 2,000 individuals and organizations participated in this initiative.

 Although the worldwide 100TPC event is scheduled for the last Saturday of September each year, it currently takes place year-round.
 Read A Poem To A Child runs for the week up to and including the global day to allow for school participation.